Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 Timeliness describes the degree to which the data is an accurate reflection of the period that it represents, and that the data and its values are up to date.

 Data is timely if the time lag between collection and availability is appropriate for the intended use.
-Both CTAD and GUMCAD data are reported to UKSHA on a quarterly basis – which minimises the reporting burden for providers while providing sufficiently timely STI surveillance data to guide local, regional and national public health action, and to support the commissioning of SHSs and chlamydia screening.
+Both CTAD and GUMCAD data is reported to UKSHA on a quarterly basis – which minimises the reporting burden for providers while providing sufficiently timely STI surveillance data to guide local, regional and national public health action, and to support the commissioning of SHSs and chlamydia screening.
 CTAD and GUMCAD submission deadlines are set 6 weeks after the end of each quarter.
 This allows SHSs and laboratories sufficient time to process test results and ensure that data entry is complete, which facilitates a high rate of timely submissions.
 If there are gaps in submissions that would negatively impact data reporting, GUMCAD data is imputed (estimated) to ensure it is a more complete reflection of annual trends (please see the ’Completeness’ section for more information on imputed data).
+Provisional counts of selected STI diagnoses are published quarterly.

 Validity